RoboCup-SSL/ssl-match-stats/README.md

 ### Database

 A docker-compose config is provided to startup a postgres DB.
+You have to install `docker` and `docker-compose` for that.

 To start, run:
 ```shell script
 docker-compose up
 ```